 It maintains over 10,000 parts in stock, from airliners such as the Airbus A320, A330 and A340, as well as the Boeing 737, 747 and 757.

 The company is certified by AFRA and the Aviation Suppliers Association (ASA).

 For more information, phone AELS at +31 0 88 235 7000, or visit the website of Aircraft End-of-Life Solutions (AELS)

 Airliners in storage at the Twente Airport (Photos courtesy of AELS)

 As anyone that flies, has ties to the aviation industry, or watches TV knows, the worldwide outbreak of the Corona Virus has had a major negative impact on airlines and their fleets, worldwide.

-Thousands of airliners have been placed in storage around the world.
+Thousands of airliners were placed in storage around the world.
 Today, many have been returned to service.

-Lufthansa Technik is currently maintaining Boeing 747 aircraft at Twente, to be returned to active service when passenger levels demand.
-Up to six 747s are to be put in storage at the airport.
-These aircraft are in temporary storage, not slated for scrapping.
+Lufthansa Technik maintained Boeing 747 aircraft at Twente, to be returned to active service when passenger levels demand.
+Up to six 747s were to be put in storage at the airport.
+These aircraft were in temporary storage, not slated for scrapping.
 The 6th 747, D-ABVS, arrived at Twente for parking on July 24, 2020.